Tyler Winklevoss

-Tyler Howard Winklevoss (born August 21, 1981) is an American investor, founder of Winklevoss Capital Management and Gemini cryptocurrency exchange, and Olympic rower.
-Winklevoss co-founded HarvardConnection (later renamed ConnectU) along with his brother Cameron Winklevoss and a Harvard classmate of theirs, Divya Narendra.
-In 2004, the Winklevoss brothers sued Mark Zuckerberg, claiming he stole their ConnectU idea to create the much more popular social networking service site Facebook.
+Tyler Howard Winklevoss (born August 21, 1981) is an American investor, founder of Winklevoss Capital Management and Gemini cryptocurrency exchange and former Olympic rower.
+Winklevoss co-founded HarvardConnection (later renamed ConnectU) along with his identical twin brother Cameron Winklevoss and a Harvard classmate of theirs, Divya Narendra.
+In 2004, the Winklevoss brothers sued Mark Zuckerberg, claiming he stole their ConnectU idea to create the social networking service site Facebook, and received $65 million as settlement.
 As a rower, Winklevoss competed in the men's pair rowing event at the 2008 Summer Olympics with his identical twin brother and rowing partner, Cameron.
-Forbes estimated that each twin has a cryptocurrency holding of $1.4 billion at the start of 2021.

 Early life and education

-Tyler Winklevoss was born in Southampton, New York, and raised in Greenwich, Connecticut.
-He is the son of Carol (née Leonard) and Howard Winklevoss, who is an author and professor of actuarial science at the Wharton School of the University of Pennsylvania.
+Tyler Howard Winklevoss was born on August 21, 1981, in Southampton, New York, and raised in Greenwich, Connecticut.
+He is the son of Carol (née Leonard) and Howard Winklevoss, who started an asset management company overseeing hundreds of millions of dollars, and is an author and professor of actuarial science at the Wharton School of the University of Pennsylvania.

 Winklevoss attended Greenwich Country Day School and graduated from Brunswick School.
 Winklevoss studied classical piano for 12 years, beginning at age 6.
 He studied Latin and Ancient Greek in high school.
 During his junior year, he and his twin brother Cameron founded the crew program.

-On June 14, 2002, Winklevoss's older sister, Amanda, died from unknown causes on the set of Analyze That in New York City.
+On June 14, 2002, Winklevoss's older sister, Amanda, died from cardiac arrest induced by drug overdose.

 He matriculated to Harvard College in 2000 and majored in economics, earning an AB degree and graduating in 2004.
 At Harvard, he was a member of the men's varsity crew, the Porcellian Club and the Hasty Pudding Club.

 In 2009, Winklevoss began a graduate business study at the Saïd Business School at the University of Oxford and completed an MBA in 2010.
 While at Oxford, he was a member of Christ Church, an Oxford Blue, and rowed in the losing Blue Boat in the 156th Oxford-Cambridge Boat Race.